no00ne/KDD2025-main/Readme.md

 This repository contains the Python source code for **CausalMob: Causal Human Mobility Prediction with LLMs-derived Human Intentions toward Public Events**.

+##IMPORTANT UPDATE ❗❗ (2024.10.09)
+We updated sample data in our research with a 15-day length, for data description, please find the bottom of this page.

 ## Environments

 To run CausalMob, ensure you have the following dependencies installed: